Shape-Adaptive Conditional Calibration for Conformal Prediction via Minimax Optimization: Theoretical Results

 \end{corollary}

-For the sublevel set class \eqref{eq:pretrain_level_set} under the choice of $\gH$ in Corollary \ref{cor:mse_finite_group_X}, we have $d_\fC=O(|\gZ|)$.
-Then the upper bound significantly improves the dependence on sample size from $n^{-1/4}$ in \citet{jung2022batch} to $n^{-1/2}$, and matches the optimal convergence rate in \citet{areces2024two} up to a logarithmic factor.
+{For the sublevel set class \eqref{eq:pretrain_level_set} under the choice of $\gH$ in Corollary \ref{cor:mse_finite_group_X}, we have $d_\fC=O(|\gZ|)$, where $|\gZ| = K$ for disjoint groups and $|\gZ| \leq 2^K$ for overlap groups.
+And our upper bound significantly improves the dependence on sample size from $n^{-1/4}$ in \citet{jung2022batch} to $n^{-1/2}$, and matches the optimal convergence rate in \citet{areces2024two} up to a logarithmic factor.}

-Next, we provide equalized coverage guarantee for Example \ref{exam:equal_coverage}.
+Next, we provide equalized coverage guarantee in Example \ref{exam:equal_coverage}.